Applying for Sabbatical Leaves for 2018–2019 Academic Year

 - Within one semester of return from sabbatical leave, a report reiterating the purposed objectives of the leave and detailing the accomplishments of the leave must be submitted to the College Provost with copies to the appropriate Dean and the Chairperson for their review.
 The report will also be reviewed by the President and sent to SUNY Central for review by the Chancellor’s Office.
 It is essential that the report be carefully prepared to include substantive and complete information.
 Download the Report of Sabbatical Leave Activities form.

 A specific plan to assure coverage of the classroom seats of the academic employee going on leave will be prepared by the Departmental Chair/Center Director in consultation with the applicant and appropriate Dean(s) and attached to the leave application at the time the leave request is made.
 This plan must assure total coverage of the teaching capacity of the academic employee who goes on sabbatical leave.
-For this next review cycle for Sabbatical Leaves (2017–2018), a limited number of half-year at full pay awards will be available.
-(The number of awards must align with campus needs and will depend on financial stability).
-These half-year at full-pay awards are targeted primarily for more recently tenured faculty.
-Additionally, full-year at half-pay sabbatical leaves are also available.
+For this next review cycle for Sabbatical Leaves (2018–2019), sabbatical awards will be available in three forms: full-year at half-pay; half-year at half-pay; and half-year at full pay.
+The number of half-year full-pay sabbaticals will be limited by the funding available, and the selection process will be competitive.
+In some cases, if a faculty member is not approved for a half-year full-pay sabbatical, he or she may be offered the opportunity to take the sabbatical at half-year half-pay.
 In each case these awards cannot adversely affect the teaching/learning environment for students or other reasonable academic services provided.
 Sabbatical awards are available for all academic employees who otherwise meet the criteria of the Board of Trustees Policies and the Agreement, and whose sabbatical leave proposals are approved.

 Note that the Trustees’ Policies and the Agreement permit academic employees to submit an application to the President of the college up to six (6) months in advance of the effective date of the leave, but in no event later than six months in advance of such date unless such requirement is expressly waived by the chief administrative officer.
 The College President may approve such sabbatical leave as the College President deems appropriate and such leave shall be reported to the Chancellor.
 However, the following timetable is to be followed, except in unusual circumstances.